MarkVN2/bertoti/README.md

 # bertoti

-A repository about my classes in "Engenharia de Software I" or Software Enginnering I
+A repository about my classes with [Giuliano](https://github.com/giulianobertoti)
 > [!WARNING]
 > Most of the text are written in Portuguese.